bjnath/demodocs/new_docs_dev.md

 ### Failures from bad .rst coding

-`make html` runs, but the final message is:
+`make html` appears to run to completion, but the final message is something like:
 ```
 build finished with problems, 10 warnings.
 Makefile:179: recipe for target 'html-build' failed